l’écorce des choses

 To decide on the landscape, Nathan Bertet crisscrosses the roads and paths of a cherished place, one that never seems dull.

 Over the seasons and on the rhythm of his memory, his small-format painting impregnates all the elusive variations of his hometown’s scenery.
 Nathan Bertet portrays the suburbans contours of Palaiseau and its forest – not quite real, not quite dreamt.
 Layers of oil and finely blended pigments coat the canvases – almost daily – with the successive moods of an undulating nature.
+And while the watercolor on his notebook sheets emerges in a perhaps instantaneous movement, its surface is imbued with the aspirations of water and ink to reveal palpable glimpses of everyday life.

 In the soil’s spirits, Masha Silchenko makes flowers and words weep.
 Spectral, her creatures and objects appear in the bleach of the canvas.
 As a sunflower seeking light in the darkness, her works depict troubled souls in the innocence of night.
 The funereal atmosphere of her work contrasts with the lightness of the supports.
 Suspended by delicately twisted floral wires, the canvas floats, while the ceramic pieces open and freeze.
 Her spaces unfold like fragments of inhabited daydreams, where the brilliance of the material contributes to the tension, or rather extension.